bwplotka/mdox/README.md

                                  This directive runs executable with arguments
                                  and put its stderr and stdout output inside code block content, replacing existing one.
-      --links.anchor-dir=LINKS.ANCHOR-DIR
-                                 Anchor directory for link transformers.
-PWD
-                                 flag is not specified.
+      --anchor-dir=ANCHOR-DIR    Anchor directory for all transformers.
+PWD is used if flag is not specified.
-      --links.localise.address-regex=LINKS.LOCALISE.ADDRESS-REGEX
+      --links.localize.address-regex=LINKS.LOCALIZE.ADDRESS-REGEX
                                  If specified, all HTTP(s) links that target a domain and path matching given regexp will be transformed to relative to anchor dir path (if exists).Absolute path links will be converted
-                                 to relative links to anchor dri as well.
+                                 to relative links to anchor dir as well.
   -l, --links.validate           If true, all links will be validated
       --links.validate.without-address-regex=^$
                                  If specified, all links will be validated,